A cold sore medicine uses proven natural ingredients to reduce the frequency and severity of cold sore outbreaks.

 A: A lot of people want to know why their immune system cannot eliminate the herpes virus after it enters the body.
 After all, that’s what the immune system is for, right?
 Well, yes.
 But it is not as cut and dry as that.
 Your immune system does spring into action once a cold sore develops.
 And in a week or two, it eliminates the threat.
 However, herpes has developed a novel defense mechanism.
 Once defeated, it hides among the nerves where it remains beyond the reach of the immune system until it decides to rear its ugly head again at a later date.

-Cold sore medicine reduces the frequency and severity of cold sore outbreaks, shortens the healing and recovery process, and enables you to dictate life on your own terms.
+Cold sore medicines reduce the frequency and severity of cold sore outbreaks, shortens the healing and recovery process, and enables you to dictate life on your own terms.
 They are a convenient, effective, and reliable way to deal with the problem of cold sores.
 And you will not have to drain your savings account to obtain them.

 Cold sore medicines use proven natural ingredients like zinc that stop the spread of the HSV-1 virus that causes cold sores, and jump-starts the healing process.
 What was a two-week wait for the cold sore to clear up on its own is now reduced to a few days.